stephane-chazelas/bro-pdns-forward-dns/README.md

 dnsmasq prove to be a lot more flexible.
 Or you can use an upstream server if you don't need anything fancy.

+Alternatively, you can have a DNS server (like dnsmasq) be the main DNS server, so that it serves some domains like the internal ones by itself or forwarding to other servers, and have PowerDNS be the "fallback server"

 TBC